 Learning about the struggles and victories of the past will help union leaders, members and nonmembers alike appreciate the contributions Teamsters made not only to labor history but to American history.
 To get the visual concept of what makes the Teamsters Union so great, check out the Teamsters visual timeline.

 The founding members of the union foresaw the growth and promise of the Teamsters as a model for workers everywhere.
 And they developed a philosophy that is as true and vital today as it was in 1903:

-The stories, photos, audio recordings and videos that follow are not half-forgotten mementos of past glory days.
+The stories and photos that follow are not half-forgotten mementos of past glory days.
 They memorialize the marches, strikes, tears and victories of the past, but they also form a foundation of tradition, strength and pride upon which we build our future.